Grails-Plugin-Consortium/grails-cxf-client/readme.md

 * v 2.1
-    * Moving to CXF 3.0.4 in preperation for grails 3 move
+    * Moving to CXF 3.0.4 in preparation for grails 3 move

 * v 2.0.3